 One in four children in Kenya’s tea and coffee-growing regions are malnourished, leading to stunted growth.
 One in 10 children in the tea-growing regions of Malawi die before their fifth birthday.

 Tea is produced on large plantations or estates and picked by employed workers.
-It is also grown on small plots of land by smallholder farmers who sell their freshly-plucked green leaf to plantations or tea factories for processing into black tea.
+It is also grown on small plots of land by small-scale farmers who sell their freshly-plucked green leaf to plantations or tea factories for processing into black tea.

 On tea estates, the challenges for workers vary depending on the origin.
 Workers may face low wages, long working hours and a difficult relationship with estate management.
 Often it is the management they depend on for basic needs such as housing, healthcare, access to water and even education for their children.